BC Severance Law

 In addition to being able to find cases with characteristics more closely resembling the matter at hand, conducting legal research has the added benefit of allowing you to review the commentary of Judges, which can help you better understand how the relevant legal principles apply to your specific matter.

 Though we always recommend speaking to an employment lawyer to ensure you have not missed anything critical in your analysis, we recognize, and it is our experience, that many British Columbians with claims for small sums, often stemming from very short employment terms, decide to represent themselves in negotiating with their employers.
-It is our hope that the information provided here will be of some assistance in helping British Columbians better understand their severance entitlements.
+It is our hope that the information provided here will be of some assistance in helping British Columbians calculate severance and better understand their severance entitlements.